faroit/slides-paristech23/slides.md

 # Conclusion

 - Deep learning just got us to the point where we can start to solve the problem
-- Music separation sufficiently solved for some applications and sources
+- Music separation sufficiently solved for __some__ applications and some __sources__
   - ... but remains a hard problem for many other issues
-- Music (stem) generation is still a hard problem, and requires source separation for training
 - To actually solve the task, we must choose the appropriate metrics for the use case, and — if not available—curate suitable datasets.

----
+  - New initiatives are coming up to address this issue